CMU has a deep menu of entrepreneurship offerings.

 Entrepreneurship Major & Minor (Undergraduate)

 For several years, undergraduate students have been able to earn a Major or a Minor in Entrepreneurship.
-Starting Fall 2018, B.S.B.A can also earn a Minor in Entrpereneurship!
+Starting Fall 2018, B.S.B.A can also earn a Minor in Entrepreneurship!

 Also beginning in Fall 2018, students earning the Major or Minor in Entrepreneurship will take the following courses:

-Enterpreneurship Minors will also take nine credit hours of additional entrepreneurship-related offerings.
-Please see the applicable Undergraduate Bulletin for details.
+Entrepreneurship Minors will also take nine credits of additional entrepreneurship-related offerings.
+Please see the applicable

 Entrepreneurship Majors will also study traditional business subjects – but from the entrepreneurial perspective.
 Thus, they will not just study accounting, economics, marketing, business information systems, finance, management, and business law.
 Instead, they will complete:

 Accounting Information for Entrepreneurial Decision Making (ENT 210)

 Digital Entrepreneurship (ENT 300)

 Financial Management of the Entrepreneurial Venture (ENT 320)